hackalot/mirus/README.md

 ### Testing
 We do not have bleeding-edge ISO images avalible currently.
 In order to test drive Mirus, you will need to build it from the source - which is a relatively painless task.
 You will want to clone and build the git tree from the `master` branch.
 Full build instructions are found in the `support/building.text` file.

-A build of Mirus with no additional configuration or specified tasks will generate a bootable `mirus.iso` in the `build` directory.
-You can burn this to any bootable medium you see fit, or run it in a virtual machine via `rake qemu`.

-### Building
 You can run the following commands to configure and build the system:

 ```
 rake configure
 rake
 ```

+A build of Mirus with no additional configuration or specified tasks will generate a bootable `mirus.iso` in the `build` directory.
+You can burn this to any bootable medium you see fit, or run it in a virtual machine via `rake qemu`.

 ### Dependencies
 To build Mirus, you will need to meet the following dependencies.
 If you are not sure whether they are installed on your system, `rake` will notify you on build.